qwertyuiop1379/libfiledialog/README.md

 ![Light theme](https://raw.githubusercontent.com/qwertyuiop1379/libfiledialog/master/Assets/light.png) ![Dark theme](https://raw.githubusercontent.com/qwertyuiop1379/libfiledialog/master/Assets/dark.png)

+Yes, I'm aware the text box is white, I'm not entirely sure how to fix that but I will eventually.

 # How to add to your project

 Download `libfiledialog.h` from this project and place it in your project directory.